Back to Blog

 Think about which materials work best with the climate you work in, including how much sunlight you get.
 If moisture in the air is a big concern, steel might not be the best choice, especially if you don’t want something you have to regularly maintain.

 Budget is one of the more obvious factors to consider, and it’s arguably the most important.
 As mentioned earlier, concrete may have a higher upfront cost, but its unparalleled durability can help you save money in the long run.
+You might be interested in rubber or plastic because of their lower ticket prices.
+Still, if you’re constantly replacing or repairing your parking bumpers, you’ll find that these materials are much less budget-friendly than you think.

 The visual appeal of these bumpers might not be high on everyone’s list.
 But if you’re struggling to choose between two options, it might be the thing that tips you in the right direction.
 Aesthetics are very subjective, however, so the “best” option will vary from person to person.

-Regardless of your chosen material, you’ll want to take the best care of your new parking lot bumpers.
+Regardless of your chosen material, you’ll want to take the best care of your new parking bumpers.
 Here are some quick tips to help you start your maintenance regimen:

 Concrete is the most hands-off of your options, being durable and resilient right out of the box.
 However, you should still check it periodically for cracks or damage and clean the surface periodically to keep it looking its best.

 Rubber and plastic have similar maintenance requirements.
-Check them for signs of wear and tear, and clean them with soap and water.
+Check them for parking signs of wear and tear, and clean them with soap and water.
 Both materials are much more likely to incur damage throughout use, so you’ll need to check them more often than concrete.

 Check your steel parking lot bumper for rust or corrosion.
 Use a rust-resistant coating and clean the bumper often, using specific cleaners designed for steel for the best results.